zjrunner/prism/README.md

 # prism
 Local opt-in passthru service to unify diagnostics, telemetry, cache control, and more, all under a user's control.

+## Status
+This is all test and messy code right now.
+I'm warming back up on some different tech and styles, exploring things.
+As such, there will be code that isn't fully DI, hardcoded paths to my machine, windows-only and stupid dangerous statics.
+As things settle that will all work its way back out.

 ## Outlook
 Fiddler is my favorite full-featured system for true and full intercept control, but it can be hard to configure, share, deploy anywhere it is needed, and explain.
 This more fit-for-purpose tool won't have the power of fiddler, but can be a strong